 Human capital recognizes the intangible assets and qualities that improve worker performance and benefit the economy.
 These qualities cannot be separated from the people who receive or possess them.

-In 1964, Nobel Prize winners and University of Chicago economists Gary Becker and Theodore Schultz were among those primarily responsible for the development of the theory of human capital.
+In the 1950s and early 1960s, Nobel Prize winners and University of Chicago economists Gary Becker and Theodore Schultz were among those primarily responsible for the development of the theory of human capital.
 Becker realized the investment in workers was no different than investing in capital equipment, which is another factor of production.
 Both are assets that yield income and other outputs.

 Becker differentiated between general and specific human capital.

 - Specific human capital: Training or education that benefits only one company

 - General human capital: Training or qualities that benefit the individual at any company

 Becker found that companies were more likely to pay for specific human capital while individuals paid for general human capital investments.
 Firms were less interested in investing in workers who might then be poached by competitors.

 Types of Human Capital

 Human capital includes any human quality or value that can improve economic output and productivity.

 Because these are intangible assets that cannot be separated from individual workers, quantifying them can be difficult.
 However, they consistently lead to increased economic performance.